Agnieszka-21/memory-game-cats/README.md

 - __Black (#1e0311)__
   - Black has been used as box shadow on button-like elements and the main title to create an impression of depth, as well as for any text on bright background (white or orange).
-  - This color provides a high contrast, making it especially suitable for longer fragments of text.
+  - This colour provides a high contrast, making it especially suitable for longer fragments of text.

 ![Contrast Grid](https://github.com/Agnieszka-21/memory-game-cats/blob/main/assets/documentation/contrast-grid-colors.png)